shikhar-srivastava/Recommender-System/README.md

 #### (2015) Ancient ML project:
-## Fully SQL Query based Recommendation System
+## Fully SQL Query based Recommender System
 Recommender system written entirely in SQL queries using a variation on the collaborative filtering.

 ## SQL Algorithm: